Integration of payment methods

 Self-hosted payment gateway

-With this option, you have the highest level of control and customization.
-You can handle the entire payment process on your own server.
-This gives you maximum flexibility.
+With this option, businesses have the highest level of control and customization.
+They can handle the entire payment process on their own server.
+This gives brands maximum flexibility.
 However, it demands considerable technical expertise, security measures, and PCI compliance to ensure safe transactions.

 Local bank integration payment gateway